 Effects with Golden Products & Blow Dryer

 A true piece of art should always arouse some level of emotions, otherwise, it is just a decorative craft panel.
-In this video, Mely shows how black, magenta and white colors can be used for creating quite a dramatic artwork.
+In this pour painting tutorial, Mely shows how black, magenta and white colors can be used for creating quite a dramatic artwork.
 No amorphic cells here!
 In her artistic endeavor, she really extends acrylic pouring techniques on canvas beyond common “pour and hope” approach.

 Pouring recipe and materials: